umbralcalc/umbralcalc.github.io/_posts/learning_simulations_of_the_real_world.md

 <Simulation with action taking partition depending on parameters>

 Given this setup, a very common goal of interest is then in finding the best Actions to take; which is analogous to optimising the Parameters of the Action-taking State Partition Iteration.
+We will refer to these Parameters as 'Policy Parameters'.

 But what should be use as an Objective?